quorumcontrol/dgit/README.md

 `dgit init`

 This command does three things.
-First it sets the appropriate remote urls in gits .config file.
+First it sets the appropriate remote urls in gits .config file.<br>
-Second, it creates a [ChainTree](https://docs.tupelo.org/docs/chaintree.html) which gets signed by the Tupelo DLT to specify ownership of the decentralized repo.
+Second, it creates a [ChainTree](https://docs.tupelo.org/docs/chaintree.html) which gets signed by the Tupelo DLT to specify ownership of the decentralized repo.<br>
 Third, it stores that repo on Skynet the decentralized storage solution from Sia.

 From there you can proceed with normal git commands.